Effy-AI/hr-skills/one-on-one-cadence-audit.md

 the discrepancy rather than picking one.

 **If you have no calendar access at all**, say that plainly and stop.
-Ask me to export the manager's calendar for the window and paste it in, or run this somewhere with calendar access.
+Ask me to export the manager's calendar for the last three months and paste it in, or run this somewhere with calendar access.
 Don't estimate.

 ## Step 3 — Pull the events

-List every event on the manager's calendar in the window.
+List every event on the manager's calendar in the three-month window.

 - Include recurring instances **individually**, not the series.
 A weekly series that was cancelled six times is not six meetings.